|Year:||7th at MIT|

-Sonia Raman enters her sixth season as the head coach of
+Sonia Raman enters her seventh season as the head coach of

 MIT’s women’s basketball program.
 In addition to

 leading the Engineers on the court, she fills a key role as the

 Assistant Director of Compliance for the nation’s most

 Prior to her arrival in Cambridge, Raman was the top assistant coach at Wellesley College.
 During her six-year tenure, she scouted opponents, assisted with practice and game planning, managed individual player skill and leadership development, and served as the Blue’s primary recruiter.

 Raman began her intercollegiate coaching career with a two-year stint as an assistant coach at her alma mater Tufts University.
 A four-year player and a captain for the Jumbos, she graduated in 1996 with a Bachelor of Arts degree in International Relations.
 Raman went on to receive a Juris Doctor from Boston College Law School in 2001.

 In her spare time, Raman is a volunteer coach with the Newton (Mass.)
 Special Olympics tennis team.

 |Year:||4th at MIT|